What is General Assembly?

 On Demand and Circuit alumni can also benefit from one of the following perks:

-A full-credit discount toward a future evening, 1-week, or Immersive course on the same topic.
+A full-credit discount toward a future evening, 1-week, or Bootcamp course on the same topic.

-$200 USD off future evening, 1-week, or Immersive courses of a different subject matter.
+$200 USD off future evening, 1-week, or Bootcamp courses of a different subject matter.

 $200 USD off On Demand or Circuit programs.